-!Families who have had their I-IAP contract terminated or voucher recalled will be placed at the top of the waiting list in the order that their voucher has been called or HAP contract terminated, to await the next available voucher.
-When EIRHA can issue new vouchers, households will be selected from the waiting • list in the following order:
+Families who have had their HAP contract terminated, or voucher recalled, will be placed at the top of the waiting list, in the order that their voucher has been recalled or HAP contract terminated, to await the next available voucher.
+When EIRHA can issue new vouchers, households will be selected from the waiting list in the following order:

 - 1. Households whose HAP contract has been terminated due to insufficient funding. - 2.
 Households whose voucher has been rescinded due to insufficient funding. - 3.
-All other household io order of date/time of applicant submission.
+All other households in order of date/time of applicant submission.